Part One Photography

 next section.

-continued to work with John and participated in perhaps 6 or
+to work with John and participated in perhaps 6 or 7 total issues

 Big